BradPython96/yolov8_noetic/README.md

   **Response :**

+  The service returns an object of type "Boxes" :

-  - Boxes boxes # list of object Box
+  - Boxes :
     - header
+    - Box[] boxes

-    - Box :
+  With Box type :
       - uint16 ID # box ID
       - string bbox_class # name of the box class
       - float64 probability